Cybersecurity laws and legislation (2023)

 The United Kingdom

-The Data Protection Act (DPA) is a law in the UK that regulates the handling of personal data.
+The Data Protection Act (DPA) is a law in the UK regulating personal data handling.
 Passed in 2018, it replaces the previous Data Protection Act (1984), which laid out data processing requirements for organizations, including MSPs.

 The DPA requires organizations to inform customers about their data handling practices and provide a way for customers to access and delete their data.
 It also sets out requirements for handling data breaches, preventing unauthorized access, and ensuring secure data disposal.

-Cyber Essentials is similar to NIST in the US, in that it is a government-backed set of cybersecurity standards that organizations are encouraged to follow.
-In fact, in order to bid on government contracts, organizations are required to be certified for Cyber Essentials.
+Cyber Essentials is similar to NIST in the US because it is a government-backed set of cybersecurity standards that organizations are encouraged to follow.
+In fact, to bid on government contracts, organizations must be certified for Cyber Essentials.

 ASEAN/Oceania